chanthana01/chanthana01/README.md

 - 👋 Hi, I’m @chanthana01
-- 🏕 I have been working as a developer for three years.
+- 🏕 I have been working as a developer for two years.
-- 🛤 I am currently working as a software engineer for one year.
+- 🛤 I am currently working as a software engineer for three year.
 - 👀 I’m interested in Java, Kotlin, Go, React, Ruby
 - 🌱 I’m currently learning Ruby, Rails